UsabilityEngineering/NeighborhoodDeals/wireframes/README.md

-To demonstrate our wireframe, we have decided to step through two tasks that a user would set out to do.
-The first being
+To demonstrate our wireframe, we have decided to step through a number of tasks that a user would set out to do.
 <img src="Login Page.png" width="300" height="500">

 Once the user has logged in, they are greeted by the homepage.